Heroku logo

 Low presence

-#9 among 12 vendors · still absent from 99.3% of tracked prompt responses
+Still absent from 100% of tracked prompt responses

 Top-3 citations across 150 prompt × platform pairs